rp-rs/rp-hal/rp235x-hal-examples/README.md

 The device was rebooted to start the application.
 ```

-The LED should be blinking and looking at `blinky`
+The LED should be blinking as we are now running this binary:

 ```console
 $ file ./target/riscv32imac-unknown-none-elf/release/blinky